rajni-kapoor/Sales_project_tableau/README.md

 The datasource is mysql where we restore the dump and analyzed the data by running some queries.
 The currency used is INR but we found that in 2 records USD currency was used which was converted into INR in Tableau by conversion.

-displaying the first 5 records of transaction table.
+Displaying the first 5 records of transaction table.
 ![image](https://user-images.githubusercontent.com/123319398/224393490-c4074a18-2433-4bae-80b9-f6d047da4396.png)

+Showing common records of transaction and date table using inner join.
 ![image](https://user-images.githubusercontent.com/123319398/224393783-22fa08cc-4316-46f0-9b6c-3da32d0f9867.png)